-Claiming may also be implemented by a separated process: one that just checks the list of pending messages, and assigns idle messages to consumers that appear to be active.
+Claiming may also be implemented by a separate process: one that just checks the list of pending messages, and assigns idle messages to consumers that appear to be active.
 Active consumers can be obtained using one of the observability features of KeyDB streams.
 This is the topic of the next section.

 The counter that you observe in the XPENDING output is the number of deliveries of each message.
-Such counter is incremented in two ways: when a message is successfully claimed via XCLAIM or when an XREADGROUP call is used in order to access the history of pending messages.
+The counter is incremented in two ways: when a message is successfully claimed via XCLAIM or when an XREADGROUP call is used in order to access the history of pending messages.

 Messaging systems that lack observability are very hard to work with.
 Not knowing who is consuming messages, what messages are pending, the set of consumer groups active in a given stream, makes everything opaque.
-For this reason, KeyDB streams and consumer groups, have different ways to observe what is happening.
+For this reason, KeyDB Streams and consumer groups have different ways to observe what is happening.
 We already covered XPENDING, which allows us to inspect the list of messages that are under processing at a given moment, together with their idle time and number of deliveries.

 However we may want to do more than that, and the XINFO command is an observability interface that can be used with sub-commands in order to get information about streams or consumer groups.

 As you can see in this and in the previous output, the XINFO command outputs a sequence of field-value items.
-Because it is an observability command this allows the human user to immediately understand what information is reported, and allows the command to report more information in the future by adding more fields without breaking the compatibility with older clients.
-Other commands that must be more bandwidth efficient instead, like XPENDING, just report the information without the field names.
+Because it is an observability command this allows the human user to immediately understand what information is reported, and allows the command to report more information in the future by adding more fields without breaking compatibility with older clients.
+Other commands that must be more bandwidth efficient, like XPENDING, just report the information without the field names.

 Similarly, if a given consumer is much faster at processing messages than the other consumers, this consumer will receive proportionally more messages in the same unit of time.
 This is possible since KeyDB tracks all the unacknowledged messages explicitly, and remembers who received which message and the ID of the first message never delivered to any consumer.

-However, this also means that in KeyDB if you really want to partition messages about the same stream into multiple KeyDB instances, you have to use multiple keys and some sharding system such as KeyDB Cluster or some other application-specific sharding system.
+However, this also means that in KeyDB if you really want to partition messages in the same stream into multiple KeyDB instances, you have to use multiple keys and some sharding system such as KeyDB Cluster or some other application-specific sharding system.
 A single KeyDB stream is not automatically partitioned to multiple instances.

 We could say that schematically the following is true: